fundar/gpsatest/wp-content/plugins/search-filter/readme.txt

 4. Example of Search & Filter using a post type filter

 == Changelog ==

+= 1.2.5 =
+* Fixed a PHP error when setting defaults for taxonomies - many users did not see this but resulted in unexpected behaviour
+* Fixed an error with post date sometimes being undefined for blank searches
+* Added argument `empty_search_url` - when a users submits the search form without any search preferences selected they will be redirected to this URL
+* Updated argument `add_search_param` - setting to `1` will force add a "?s=" to all urls generate by the plugin - this may help with the loading of search templates in some themes

 = 1.2.4 =
 * Fixed a bug created in 1.2.3 when doing an empty search